 - Covering mesh-like autografts

-- Extensive loss of skin in diseases like toxic epidermal necrolysis and staphylococcal scalded skin syndrome
+- Coping with significant skin loss in conditions like toxic epidermal necrolysis and staphylococcal scalded skin syndrome

-- As a template for laying down keratinocytes
+- Serving as a template for the growth of keratinocytes

-Watch YouTube Video: Skin Graft Procedure.
-This animated video demonstrates a graft procedure to repair damaged skin.Sacramento Burn Injury Attorneys
+This animated video demonstrates a graft procedure to repair damaged skin.Sacramento Burn Injury Attorney

 If you have experienced the devastating consequences of severe burn injuries as a result of an accident, reach out to our compassionate team of burn injury lawyers in Sacramento.
 We understand the physical, emotional, and financial challenges accompanying such injuries, and we are here to provide you with the support and guidance you need during this difficult time.
 Your well-being and seeking justice are our top priorities.
 For a confidential and no-obligation consultation, please call us at (916) 921-6400 or toll-free at (800) 404-5400.
 We are here to offer you not only legal expertise but also the empathy and understanding that you deserve.